elk-audio/elk-audio-os-builder/README.md

   sudo docker attach elk-audio-os
   ```

-(you only need sudo with Docker engine on Linux, but not on Docker Desktop for Mac/Windows).
+You only need sudo with Docker engine on Linux, but not on Docker Desktop for Mac/Windows.

+If you're on Apple Silicon, you need again to pass the option `--platform linux/amd64` to the docker run command.

 # Compile the JUCE AudioPlugin example